legendsort/github-battle/README.md

 (non-minimized development version).

-## Run the App in production mode
+## Build the App for production deployment

 ```
-npm run build-prod
+npm run build
 ```

 This will update `dist/index.html` and `dist/index_bundle.js` (minimized production version) - essentially your